Homemade Pumpkin Spice Syrup

 - Strain the mixture while it’s still hot.

 - It is crucial that you use a very thin, clean tea towel or a cheesecloth to strain the syrup–paper towels and coffee filters will not work for this recipe.
 If you’re using a tea towel, you can help the mixture along by gently twisting and squeezing the towel to force the mixture through.

 - This syrup requires a bit of surface area in order to strain properly.
 I use a 7-inch in diameter coarse mesh strainer for this recipe.
 If you use anything smaller, you’ll risk the pumpkin clogging your strainer because it’s too small.

 - The mixture will remain thin after straining–that’s normal.
 Simple syrup is not meant to be thick like maple syrup.

 Let’s not forget about the star of the show here: the pumpkin!
 It’s what we all want, love, and crave this time of year.
 A 1/4 cup gets swirled in, adding a rich, creamy texture to the syrup…not to mention the vibrant burnt orange hue.

 This syrup can be used for more than just coffee.
 Add it to maple syrup to jazz up your pancakes.
 Swirl it in tea.
 Drizzle it over vanilla ice cream.
 Stir it in your morning oatmeal.
 Spoon it over some roasted figs. The possibilities are endless.

 Instant fall with every spoonful.

 Rich, warm spices and pumpkin puree get combined to create a sweet, fall-inspired simple syrup.
-Yield: 2 cups Total Time: 15 minutes Prep Time: 3 minutes Cook Time: 12 minutes The syrup will remain thin after cooking and straining.
+The syrup will remain thin after cooking and straining.
 If you’re using a tea towel to strain the syrup, it is crucial that the tea towel be very thin.